-Written by Ryan on Friday the 24th of February 2017.
+Written by Active Minds on Friday the 24th of February 2017.

 With dementia increasing year on year, and an estimated 1 million people to be diagnosed by 2025, it is now more important than ever that awareness of dementia and its effects are spread far and wide.
 You can help raise awareness yourself – anything you undertake, no matter how big or small, will help educate and encourage a greater understanding of dementia.

 Share Your Story